Razzula/Keymeleon/README.md

 Official (dynamic) releases can be found [here](https://github.com/libusb/hidapi/releases).

-### Installing
+### Building

-Both the application and C++ library are projects under a single Visual Studio solution and the easiest method is to build using VS, as it should handle the whole process for you.
+Both the application and C++ library are projects under a single Visual Studio solution and so can easily be built using VS, as it should handle the whole process for you.

 If however it fails, or should you wish to build the project independently, the steps to install are: